compsysmed/academic-kickstart/content/post/epigen_paper/index.md

 # Authors.
 Comma separated list, e.g. `["Bob Smith", "David Jones"]`.
 authors = ["fanny_roessler"]

-tags = ["BiCoN","Publications"]
+tags = ["EpiGEN","Publications"]
-summary = "A preprint of the paper regarding the BiCoN tool (Biclustering Constrained by Networks) is now available on bioRxiv."
+summary = "We are happy to announce the publication of the article for the EpiGEN tool (epistasis simulation pipeline) in *Bioinformatics*."

 # Projects (optional).
 #   Associate this post with one or more of your projects.